The Ridge Substance Abuse Program

 Our 51-acre estate is ideal for recreation and the enjoyment of nature.
 We promote recreation and exercise at our facility and surrounding areas so that our clients are strengthened physically and enjoy healthy activities that will help them look better and feel better as they recover.

 The Ridge offers exercise options to complement the substance abuse program such as swimming, a sauna, spacious grounds along our campus overlooking beautiful countryside, and even a stocked fishing pond.

 Cognitive Behavioral Therapy (CBT)

-Addiction generally stems from experiences and factors in a person’s life.
-We all face trouble and difficulty in life, and these events, and more importantly how we deal with these events, shape our future.
+Substance abuse and addiction generally stem from experiences and factors in a person’s life.
+We all face trouble and difficulty in life and these events, and more importantly, how we deal with these events, shape our future.
 When an individual is working to overcome an addiction, it is important that they take a step back and look at their life, identifying problem areas and how the person has reacted to these areas.
 Many therapy models help clients recognize contributing factors to their addiction help them learn how to address experiences in a healthy way.